ratansingh98/CPP-Learning/README.md

 - **assertions.cpp** - Assert will terminate the program if its argument turns out to be false.
 - **gdb.cpp** - Terminal Based debugger.
 - **memCheck.cpp** - Using valgrind to run memcheck on verify.cpp.
+- **uniquePointer.cpp** -  Demonstrated unique smart pointer.
+Memory get free as scope ends and this pointers cannot have copy of them.
+- **sharedPointer.cpp** -  Demonstrated shared smart pointer.
+Memory get free as scope ends and this pointers can have copy of them.
+- **weakPointer.cpp** -  Demonstrated weak smart pointer.
+Memory get free as scope ends and this pointers can have copy of them.

  ## 5. Threading and makefile